-The province was under the rule of various clans of warlords such as the Uesugi (上杉) and the Takeda (武田) during the Sengoku Period and was later split into small domains during the Edo Period (1600-1868).
+The province was under the rule of various clans of warlords, such as the Uesugi (上杉) and the Takeda (武田), during the Sengoku Period and was later split into small domains during the Edo Period (1600-1868).
 Nagano Prefecture was established in 1871; the current boundaries were set in 1876.
-Agriculture is still the major occupation, while other industries include tourism, electrics and electronics, machinery, and food products.
+Agriculture is still the primary occupation, while other industries include tourism, electrics and electronics, machinery, and food products.

 - 2,078,645 residents (May 2017)

 - 13,562.23 square kilometres

 - Population density: 153 inhabitants per square kilometre

 - Matsumoto: Matsumoto Castle, one of the most famous flatland castles, the former Kaichi School, Japan Ukiyo-e Museum, Matsumoto City Museum, Matsumoto Folkcraft Museum, Nawate-dōri (a picturesque shopping lane), and the Daio Wasabi Farm